v-ravella/Vidur-s-Portfolio/README.md

 This portfolio was created using a template made by Bedimcode.
 Bedimcode reserves all rights to the template.
-Follow their YouTube Channel here :https://www.youtube.com/channel/UCgkDs77BoEhMIgRUB4MKrtQ
+All right reserved by Bedimcode - 2020 Follow their YouTube Channel here :https://www.youtube.com/channel/UCgkDs77BoEhMIgRUB4MKrtQ